hapax/hapax.github.io/assets/teaching.md

 instance, writing "I turn with terror and horror from this lamentable scourge of functions with no derivatives".
-But the lesson is that, by trying to break things and following loose threads we might see something surprising.
+But the lesson is that, by trying to break things and following loose threads we might see something amazing lurking in the undergrowth.
-In their own way, monsters can be beautiful.
+And in their own way, monsters are beautiful.

 ## 3. Roads to power